Frequently Asked Questions

 I am in a certificate program.
 Am I eligible?
 Associate degree?

 At this time, students in a certificate program are not eligible for this award.
-Applicants must be enrolled in a Bachelor's or Associate's Degree program.
+Applicants must be enrolled in a Bachelor's Degree program.

 I will be a part-time student or taking a semester off prior to graduation.
 Am I eligible?